USB Firmware Compilation

 Confirm Entry into Flashing Mode

-- After connecting the mainboard to the host computer using a Type-C cable, double-click the reset button.
-At this point, the LED on the mainboard will flash.
+- Connect the motherboard to the host using a Type-C data cable, then double-click the reset button.
+At this point, the LED on the motherboard will blink.

-- If the LED does not flash, please re-flash the katapult firmware: Flash Katapult Firmware
+- If the LED does not blink, please re-flash the Katapult firmware: Flash Katapult Firmware

-- If the LED does not flash, after flashing the katapult firmware, proceed to the next step.
+- If the LED does not blink, proceed to the next step only after flashing the Katapult firmware.

 - Install Katapult

 Execute the following command to search for the device ID.
-Normally, an ID similar to the one in the image below should be displayed (Note: Each board has a different ID):
+Under normal circumstances, an ID similar to the image below should be displayed (Note: Each mainboard has a different ID):

 ls /dev/serial/by-id/*